This is not a sponsored post

 Phone: (865) 980-8228

 Email: [email protected]

 Overview: The Walnut Kitchen offers a seasonal menu using quality ingredients from local sources.
-Offerings include a fun selection of appetizers, sandwiches, an array of wood grill meats from the butcher, and other unique entrees.
+Offerings include a fun selection of appetizers, sandwiches, an array of wood grill meats from the butcher online shop, and other unique entrees.
 Cocktail service begins at 4pm and the full service menu available at 5pm.
 Whole animals are broken down in-house by an expert on site butcher, and a butcher counter is open Tues - Sat from 10am - 6pm.